babashka/pod-babashka-buddy/README.md

 You call it with a map just like `engine`, but you need to add a `:length` key that gets passed to `buddy.core.kdf/get-bytes`.

+### Keys

+Note that `pod.babashka.buddy.core.keys` deviates from buddy's documented API because the function originally would return a Bouncy Castle key which can't be serialized back to the pod client.

+Instead the following functions will return the encoded byte-array of the key:
+  - `private-key`
+  - `public-key`
+  - `str->public-key`
+  - `str->private-key`
+  - `jwk->private-key`
+  - `jwk->public-key`

+### JWS

+Note that `pod.babashka.buddy.sign.jws` has some functions that have a key as a parameter, these deviate from buddy's documented API and now will expect a encoded byte-array of the key.
+The affected functions are:
+  - `sign`
+  - `unsign`

+### JWT
+Note that `pod.babashka.buddy.sign.jwt` has some functions that have a key as a parameter, these deviate from buddy's documented API and now will expect a encoded byte-array of the key.
+The affected functions are:
+  - `sign`
+  - `unsign`
+  - `encrypt`
+  - `decrypt`

 ## Example

 ``` clojure